Yipara logoYipara

 Common Dog Dental Conditions

 A dog tooth infection is one of the most searched dental concerns — and for good reason.
-A tooth abscess occurs when bacteria invade the tooth root, often through a crack, fracture, or advanced periodontal disease.
+A tooth root abscess occurs when bacteria invade the tooth root, often through a crack, fracture, or advanced dental concerns.
 The telltale sign is swelling under the eye (the upper premolar roots sit just below the eye socket).
 Other symptoms include bad breath, difficulty eating, pawing at the face, and nasal discharge from one nostril.
-Dog tooth infection treatment typically requires antibiotics followed by extraction of the affected tooth under anesthesia.
+Dog tooth infection treatment typically requires vet-prescribed medication followed by extraction of the affected tooth under anesthesia.
 Left untreated, the infection can spread to the jawbone or bloodstream.

-Dog gum disease is the most common dental condition — over 80% of dogs over age 3 have some form of periodontal disease.
-It starts as gingivitis (red, swollen gums that bleed easily) and progresses through stages.
-Dog gum disease stages range from Stage 1 (mild gingivitis, reversible) to Stage 4 (severe bone loss, teeth falling out).
+Dog gum problems are the most common dental condition — over 80% of dogs over age 3 have some form of dental concerns.
+It starts as gum inflammation (red, swollen gums that bleed easily) and progresses through stages.
+Gum problem stages range from Stage 1 (mild gum inflammation, reversible) to Stage 4 (severe bone loss, teeth falling out).
 Early signs include red gums, bad breath, and yellow-brown tartar buildup along the gum line.
-What does gum disease look like in dogs?
+What do gum problems look like in dogs?
 Look for receding gums, exposed tooth roots, loose teeth, and pus between teeth and gums.
 Regular dental cleanings and daily brushing are the best prevention.

 Tartar & Plaque Buildup